pynbody/pynbody/docs/installation.rst

     True`` in your matplotlibrc file, but see the above webpage for caveats.

 These packages are all standard and well supported.

 You might also want
 ^^^^^^^^^^^^^^^^^^^

-  * Amiga Halo Finder.
-You can find some pynbody-related installation notes in the :ref:`halo_tutorial` tutorial.

   * Installing `h5py <http://code.google.com/p/h5py/>`_ will allow you
     to work with Gadget HDF snapshots.
 See the :ref:`h5py-ref` below.